Patient Information

 Who works in the service?

-What do Clinical Psychologists do?
+What do Psychologists do?

 What to expect from Psychologists in the Pain Management Service

 If you and the Psychologist decide that psychological input around your pain would be beneficial, this could take the form of group or individual sessions.
 You might be invited to our Pain Management Programme.
 Alternatively, if individual psychological input would be most appropriate, you may be offered around 6 sessions.
-These will last up to 50 minutes.
-The number and duration of sessions may vary depending on your individual needs and circumstance.
+These will each last up to 50 minutes.
+The number and duration of sessions may vary depending on your individual needs and circumstances.

 What information do Psychologists keep and how is the information stored?

-The Psychologists will keep short notes of things they need to remember about you and your treatment.
+The Psychologist will keep short notes of things they need to remember about you and your treatment.
 This information will be documented in your medical notes and kept confidential.
 Other healthcare professionals (e.g. doctors, nurses) involved in your care will have access to these notes; this is meant to ensure that all professionals involved in your care can work together efficiently.
 If any of the information you share is particularly sensitive, we will ask your permission before sharing it.
-Over the course of your treatment, the Psychologist will also write to your GP and the person who referred you to the Pain Management Psychology Service to update them on the plan you have agreed together and the outcome of the intervention, where relevant.
-All of these people are legally obliged to keep your information safe and confidential.
+Over the course of your treatment, the Psychologist will also write to your GP and the person who referred you to the Pain Management Psychology Service to update them on the plan we have agreed together and the outcome of the intervention, where relevant.
+These people are legally obliged to keep your information safe and confidential.

 Please discuss any concerns you may have regarding the confidentiality of your information with the Psychologist.